seanstrom/Essays/importance-of-values.md

 ```
 This is possible because our functions are following a simple pattern, they all take in values and returning a value.
 With this technique comes power, especially when we start creating our own values for the function composition.
-For example, if we were to create our own value in the system, then we can create functions that use the value between each other.
+For example, if we were to create our own value, then we can create functions that use the value between each other.

 ```coffeescript
 person = (age, name) ->